 As you know, there are always lessons to you can learn for a better experience working in corporate America.

-5 Tips For Surviving In Corporate America
+Surviving In Corporate America

 Now bear this in mind, it doesn’t have to be a huge company either – if your company has 6 employees or 600, the rules of the game are the same!

-Each one of us has a varying back-story of work history.
-Some decide to stay home and work raising children and tending to their family while others decide to put the parenting on the back-burner and commit to achieving their degrees and develop a strong foothold in their professional careers.
-Whichever way you choose, eventually you will have to deal with the rules of the corporate shuffle – and that’s where things get tough.
-Some lessons were hard learned, others made through observations, but either way, some personal mistakes we make can be job threatening and that’s aside from the professional ones.
+Each one of us has a different back-story of work history.
+Some decide to stay home and work raising children and tending to their families.
+In contrast, others choose to put the parenting on the back-burner and commit to achieving their degrees and develop a strong foothold in their professional careers.

+My back-story: Before meeting my husband, I had only completed one year of college and left school to marry and start a family.
 Twenty or so years later, I knew I needed a new direction.
 I had yearned for a higher education degree all of my life and knew I had to listen to that calling.
 I enrolled in college and completed both my undergraduate and graduate degrees.

-3 – If You Wear It, They Will Talk About It.
-Professional attire is a biggie.
+Professional attire should always remain professional.
 Regardless of what you wear, I can guarantee someone will comment on it.
-Always be mindful of what you are wearing when you step out the door to work of course, but also remember that even when you are wearing a very professional outfit, someone will talk about.
+Always be mindful of what you are wearing when you step out the door to work, of course, but also remember that even when you are wearing a very professional outfit, someone will talk about it.